Discipline & School Policies

 NOTICE OF OUT-OF-SCHOOL SUSPENSION

-When a student receives an out-of-school suspension, parents receive a written and verbal notice from the School that outlines the reasons for the suspension and the terms of the suspension.
-The parents and student will be required to meet with the Lower School Division Head, classroom teacher(s), counselor and/or Dean of Students to develop a behavior plan.
+When a student receives an out-of-school suspension, parents receive a written and/or verbal notice from the School that outlines the reasons for the suspension and the terms of the suspension.
+The parents and student may be required to meet with the Lower School Division Head, classroom teacher(s), counselor and/or Dean of Students to develop a behavior plan.

 In Middle School, a Regis boy is making strides to achieve self-discipline and gain control of actions regardless of their emotional state.
 The Regis School believes that the greatest mechanism for managing student behavior is the relationship between the teacher and the student.